 How to Analyze and Improve Employee Productivity

-Measuring employee productivity is not an easy proposition.
-In actuality, it can be quite difficult with factors such as operating processes and different job roles adding to the complexity.
-What may be productive to one team may not be for others.
+Monitoring and measuring employee productivity across teams can be a difficult proposition.
+With factors such as operating processes and different job roles adding to the complexity, what may be productive to one team may not be for others.
 Additionally, what constitutes productivity and what do you measure?

 - Is it the amount of time spent on calls with customers?